benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 9.md

 - frame rate
 - scan type

 In each representation, attributes for multiple segments are included.
+The segment itself is not downloaded, but a resource URL is provided for each media segment.

+Byte ranges per segment are provided (HTTP header for a **range segment**)

+%%What's a range segment?%%